vladigleba/vladigleba.github.io/posts/basics/standards.md

 > But we all, with open face *beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory*, even as by the Spirit of the Lord.
 {% ct '2 Corinthians 3:18' %}

 Thoughts turn into words, which turn into actions, which turn into habits, which become a part of character.
 Satan knows that we become what we repeatedly behold, which is why he has a myriad of ways to influence our thoughts through our five senses, but especially sight and hearing.
-Because we become what we see and hear, we are invited to behold the glory of God’s character by daily reading His letter to us&mdash;the Bible&mdash;so that we may become more like Him.
+Because we become what we see and hear, we are invited to behold the glory of God’s character by daily reading His letter to us—the Bible—so that we may become more like Him.

 ## What guidance does God give regarding our thoughts?